XiaoKaite/Self-Supervised-Image-Representation-Learning-with-SimCLR/README.md

-***🔍 Self-Supervised Image Representation Learning with SimCLR***
+***🔍 Self-Supervised Image Representation Learning with SimCLR*** Due to size limitation from Github, trained models are uploaded in releases.
+Copy them into checkpoints/ for direct use.
 # 📌 Project Overview

 This project explores **self-supervised representation learning** using the SimCLR framework on the CIFAR-10 dataset.